gicentre/litvis/documents/tutorials/README.md

 - **'geo' tutorials** show how geospatial data may be [specified](geoTutorials/geoFormats.md), [generated](geoTutorials/geoGenerating.md) and [imported](geoTutorials/geoImporting.md) in litvis documents.

-- **data tutorials** show how the Elm parser may be used for more complex data parsing tasks such as [parsing unstructured data](dataTutorials/unstructuredTextParsing.md) and [CSV import](dataTutorials/csvParsing.md).
+- **data tutorials** show how the Elm parser may be used for more complex data parsing tasks such as parsing [sructured](dataTutorials/assemblyParsing.md) and [unstructured](dataTutorials/unstructuredTextParsing.md) data and [CSV import](dataTutorials/csvParsing.md).